GopioLhordMacky/GopioMidterms/README.md

 # React.js Guide

-This guide will walk you through the essentials of React.js, including what it is, how to set it up, and how to start using it.
-Whether you're a beginner or need a quick refresher, this README has you covered!
+Bro, this guide will legit take you through the basics of React.js—like what it is, pare, how to set it up, and how to actually use it.
+So, parang whether you're just starting out or gusto mo ng quick refresher, this README gotchu covered, pare!

 ---